 Did you know that the State of Texas has a disposition plan to distribute all of your assets in the event that you do not leave behind a valid Will?
 Since every family is different, you can bet that your specific wishes do not exactly match what the State of Texas has set up for those who die without a valid Will.

 Did you know that you can make plans in a Last Will and Testament for the guardianship of your minor children in the event that you die before your children turn 18?
-If you are the only surviving parent, you can choose who you want to raise your children (subject to later court approval) and you can set aside assets for their education, food, shelter, and housing and any other possible needs they might have.
+If you are the only surviving parent, you can choose who you want to raise your children (subject to later court approval) and you can set aside assets for their education, food, shelter, and housing and any other possible needs that your children might have after you pass away.

 Even if you and the other parent are both alive and still married, you should take advantage of the opportunity to name a future potential guardian for your children in case both parents die in a common accident or disaster.
-Taking care of this in a Will reduces or eliminates many possible family arguments (and expensive legal battles) over who you would want to raise your children in the event that you are not around to personally tell a judge who you want raising your children.
+Taking care of this in a Will reduces or eliminates many possible family arguments (and expensive legal battles) over who gets to raise your children in the event that you are not around to personally tell a judge who you want raising your children since you cannot do it yourself.

 Probate.
 The word "probate" has some really negative inferences in the minds of many people who do not understand how simple the Texas probate process can be if you have made the appropriate plans to dispose of your property after you die.
 The best way to ensure that the probate process will go smoothly after you pass away is to make sure that you have a valid Will (and update it if necessary) drafted by a Texas attorney.

-If you have a valid Will that you keep updated when there are changes in your family (marriage, divorce, new child or children, deaths of family members, deaths of potential beneficiaries, etc.), then the Texas probate process is usually a simple matter of filing an application to probate your Will, filing the original of the Will along with the application to probate the Will, getting a judge to declare that the Will is in fact your Last Will and Testament, getting a judge to issue Letters Testamentary to your Executor, having the Executor file an inventory of your assets and your debts, and then having the Executor distribute your assets in accordance with your wishes as stated in your Last Will and Testament.
+If you have a valid Will that you keep updated when there are changes in your family (marriage, divorce, new child or children, deaths of family members, deaths of potential beneficiaries, etc.), then the Texas probate process is usually a simple matter of filing an application to probate your Will, filing the original of the Will along with the application to probate the Will, getting a judge to declare that the Will is in fact your Last Will and Testament, getting a judge to issue Letters Testamentary to your Executor, publishing a Notice to Creditors in a local newspaper, having the Executor file an inventory of your assets and your debts, and then having the Executor distribute your assets in accordance with your wishes as stated in your Last Will and Testament.

 If you have a friend or loved one who has died without leaving a Will, then I can also help you probate the estate.
 This process is more complicated because a judge has to satisfy himself that all of your lawful heirs have been identified and located.
 An attorney ad litem is usually appointed to investigate the possibility of unknown heirs, some disinterested witnesses are usually needed to testify about the family relationships (marriages, divorces, children) of the deceased person, and a bond may be required before an estate administrator is appointed.
 Probate without a Will is more complicated than probate with a Will, but it is certainly manageable and I can help you through the process.
 Feel free to call me at 512-869-0131 if you have questions.